 If you are selling a property that is mortgaged, you must arrange for the mortgage to be released on settlement.
 Release of the mortgage involves completing and signing a ‘Formal Release of Mortgage Form’ and providing it to your lender.
-The discharge process can take up to three weeks, so we recommend that you arrange this with either your lender or lawyer as soon as possible in the conveyance so that it does not cause any delay to the settlement.
+The discharge process can take up to three weeks, so we recommend that you arrange this with either your lender or lawyer as soon as possible so that it does not cause any delay to the settlement.

 Land tax is a state tax.
 It is calculated on the freehold land you own in Queensland at midnight on 30 June each year.
 The tax rate that applies will depend on a number of factors, including:

 Generally, the seller is liable to pay any land tax on the property prior to settlement.

 It is the buyer’s responsibility to apply for a clearance certificate to make sure they are not charged land tax on land they are buying.

 If you are selling an existing property in a community titles scheme, you must give a buyer a signed disclosure statement before the buyer enters the Contract of Sale.

 A disclosure statement contains information which needs to be disclosed to a prospective buyer.
 The information that may need to be disclosed includes: